aws/aws-iot-device-sdk-embedded-C/README.md

 ```
 Note that the file name of the header should not be included in the directory.

-### Building and Running Demos
+### Configuring Demos

 The libraries in this SDK are not dependent on any operating system.
 However, the demos for the libraries in this SDK are built and tested on a Linux platform.
 The demos build with [CMake](https://cmake.org/), a cross-platform build tool.

 #### Prerequisites

-* CMake 3.2.0 or later for utilizing the build system of the repository.
+* CMake 3.2.0 or any newer version for utilizing the build system of the repository.
-* C90 compiler
+* C90 compiler such as gcc
 * Although not a part of the ISO C90 standard, `stdint.h` is required for fixed-width integer types that include `uint8_t`, `int8_t`, `uint16_t`, `uint32_t` and `int32_t`, and constant macros like `UINT16_MAX`, while `stdbool.h` is required for boolean parameters in coreMQTT.
 For compilers that do not provide these header files, [coreMQTT](https://github.com/FreeRTOS/coreMQTT) provides the files [stdint.readme](https://github.com/FreeRTOS/coreMQTT/blob/main/source/include/stdint.readme) and [stdbool.readme](https://github.com/FreeRTOS/coreMQTT/blob/main/source/include/stdbool.readme), which can be renamed to `stdint.h` and `stdbool.h`, respectively, to provide the required type definitions.
 * A supported operating system.
 The ports provided with this repo are expected to work with all recent versions of the following operating systems, although we cannot guarantee the behavior on all systems.
     * Linux system with POSIX sockets, threads, RT, and timer APIs.
 (We have tested on Ubuntu 18.04).